KQM-git/kqm-compendium/content/comps/yae_raiden_hyper/1_yae_raiden_hyper.md

 # **Notes**

 This calc uses Free-To-Play gear on all units.
 Swaps need to be done fast, especially once Bennett puts down his field.
-Make sure Bennett gets some energy when he performs EQ.
+Make sure Bennett gets some Energy when he performs EQ.
 Getting interrupted is detrimental to DPS.
 Similar to other Raiden teams, scales well with better Gear and Constellations.
 The comp also performs well in AoE scenarios.
-Unlike Raiden Sara Bennett Kazuha, damage is less front-loaded, making moments where Raiden kills things without restoring energy less common.
-In addition, Yae can burst down easier waves in multi-wave content and have Raiden burst down the tankier waves.
+Unlike Raiden Sara Bennett Kazuha, damage is less front-loaded, making moments where Raiden kills things without restoring Energy less common.
+In addition, Yae can Burst down easier waves in multi-wave content and have Raiden Burst down the tankier waves.
 <br></br>
 # **Rotation Notes**